pruett/ruby-patterns/patterns/template_method.md

 Template Method Pattern
 =======================

-The *Template Method Pattern* is a straightforward approach where an abstract superclass defines a set of abstract methods that are meant to be overridden by its subclasses.
+The *Template Method Pattern* is an [inheritance](/concepts/inheritance-vs-composition.md#inheritance)-based approach, where a set of methods are defined within a superclass, with the intention of being overwritten by a subclass.

-Consider the example below:
+## When to use it?

+Use the *Template Method Pattern* when defining a common, repeatable set of instructions that need variability between implementations.

 ```ruby
 class Template